Published:

 Termify

-• The questions to determine what privacy laws apply to me came at the end of the policy generation process, meaning that the policy questionnaire does not ask you the questions required to create the disclosures required by those laws.
+• The questions to determine what privacy laws apply to you come at the end of the policy generation process.
+By asking at the end, the generator fails to ask follow-up questions needed to ensure a website has all the disclosures it needs to comply with those laws.

 Photo of author